apace100/origins-docs/docs/types/block_condition_types/light_level.md

     "compare_to": 10
 }
 ```

-This example checks if the light level at the specified position is emitted by a block, and more than 10.
+This example will check if the light level at the specified position is more than 10, and is emitted by a block.